aditi-v79/information-diffusion-in-eating-disorder_communities/README.md

 Run the files:
 Steps
-1. Add the ed_proj to my drive on google drive
+1. Add the ed_proj to my drive on google drive( and/or change the path inside the code accordingly)
-2. Run the ipynb files to see results.
+2. Run the ipynb files on collab to see results.